hexstakeanalyzer/Hex-Stake-Analyzer/README.md

 - **sessionStorage** for a same-tab scan cache (auto-wipes on tab close).
 - **localStorage** for one thing only: the recent-address history (key `hsa_recent_addrs`, capped at 20).
 A visible **Clear addresses** button next to the search bar wipes it any time.
 Skip this on shared computers.
 - No cookies, no analytics, no tracking, no telemetry.
+- **Auto-update:** on a fresh visit, the app quickly checks whether a newer version has been published and, if so, reloads once to pick it up (adds a `?updated_from=...` cache-buster to the URL).
+Tabs you've had open for a while show an "update available" banner instead of reloading, so an in-progress analysis is never interrupted.

 ## Technical Notes